nxenon/DevSecOps/README.md

 DevSecOps **Taken Notes** from articles `in addition to` resources for DevSecOps.

 # Design / Plan
+In **Design** / **Plan** Phase:
+- Threat Models & Security Requirements should be designed and defined
-In Design / Plan phase, threat models should be defined and designed, risks and plans for preventing threats from happening should be identified.
-In addition, security requirements must be defined.
+- Risks & Plans for preventing threats from happening should be identified

 ## Notes:
 - Development Lifecycle